this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - len_units
      - length/depth units (String)

 This function calculates the equivalent circulation density using a more complex and accurate formula.
 The function takes in ten value inputs(Integers or Floats) and five units inputs(Strings).
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of plastic viscosity units that can be input into the function see the Viscosity units section under Fluids Conversions.
 To see the range of mud circulating rate units that can be input into the function see the Flow Rate units section under Drilling Conversions.
 To see the range of length and diameter units that can be input into the function see the Length units section under General Conversions.
-The function returns a dictionary of different mud weight units and values, to see the range of mud weight units returned see the example code below or the Mud Weght units section under Drilling Conversions.
+The function returns a dictionary of different mud weight units and values, to see the range of mud weight units returned see the example code below or the Mud Weight units section under Drilling Conversions.

 .. code:: python